guuzaa/tc/README.md

 ## 🙏 Acknowledgements

 - The Rust community for their amazing tools and support 🦀❤️
-- The original Unix `wc` command for inspiration 🖥️
+- The original Unix `tc` command for inspiration 🖥️
 - The editor Cursor 🤖

 Happy counting! 🎉📊🚀